As the vice president of data science, Chris Orban leads Trimble’s data science team in developing new and industry-leading solutions.

 I've been in the transportation industry for about 15 years, serving in a variety of safety analytics roles.

 I have been a part of the product team at Trimble for more than three years, and as the vice president of data science, I lead teams that are developing new, advanced products that use data, predictive modeling and machine learning to take us into the next generation of transportation.

 Prior to joining Trimble, I worked for a refrigerated transport company in Tennessee, and was fortunate enough to get a first-hand look at what it takes to run a fleet.
 Safety is one of my truest passions – identifying risks and saving the lives of both drivers and members of the public.

-Q: The COVID-19 pandemic has brought unique challenges to every aspect of life over the past year.
+Q: The COVID-19 pandemic has brought unique challenges to every aspect of life.
 How has the trucking industry responded?

 This pandemic has brought several unique challenges, and a few customers come to mind as prime examples of two sides of the same coin.

 One customer hauls paper goods, and early in 2020, they struggled to get enough trucks and drivers on the road to move all the home essentials like toilet paper that consumers were ordering.
 They needed to balance the safety of their office workers, now working from home, and the needs of their drivers, who were suddenly being asked to do more with fewer resources.
 The company had to adapt and find ways to deal with the increased volume, like hiring more drivers and using advanced technology to optimize drivers.

 Another customer whose business focuses on delivering marketing installations for new mall openings, struggled as malls closed and weren’t opening new stores.
 They partnered with Trimble to find more freight and identify potential opportunities to change their business plan.
 By connecting the customer with Kuebix, a leading TMS provider and creator of North America’s largest connected shipping community that Trimble acquired in January 2020, we helped them find new areas of opportunity in the supply chain.